 d.
 Ensure that the inspection report documents conclusions presented to the licensee at the exit or re-exit meetings.

+e.
+Ensure that ITAAC findings are properly screened in the ITAAC maintenance period against the established ITAAC maintenance thresholds.

 05.03 Regional Branch Chiefs or Division Directors.